mfoemmel/fig/README.md

     cd base/directory/for/project
     fig --update

+### Conditions in which statement will be processed

+For a retrieve to do anything, the environment variable that it refers to must be manipulated in a way that requires variable expansion.

 If nothing uses the environment variable indicated by the statement, the statement will have no effect.
 So, given a package.fig like